+Precinct alignment

-From these broader municipal-scale projections, employment and floor space demand was allocated to Yarra’s larger employment precincts to constraints or opportunities within specific .
+From these broader municipal-scale projections, employment and floor space demand was allocated to Yarra’s larger employment precincts to better understand the potential constraints or opportunities within specific locations.
 This precinct specific alignment was limited to those larger employment precincts where the majority of employment growth and change will be accommodated.

 Smith Street and Brunswick Street Activity Centres